eigerco/pallet-move/README.md

 cargo test --verbose --features build-move-projects-for-test
 ```

-You can find further details about testing possibilities [in the tech-guide][tech-guide].
+You can find further details about testing possibilities in the [tech-guide].

 ## Important Note